Background & challenges

 Winter 2018/2019, groundworks: removing plant cover and working the soil surface, followed by tilling

-January to March 2019, planting: spacing of 3.5 metres between the rows and 2.5 metres along the rows for a density of 1,140 saplings per hectare
+March-April 2019, planting: spacing of 3.5 metres between the rows and 2.5 metres along the rows for a density of 1,140 saplings per hectare

 Upkeep: for the first five years, mowing low-lying vegetation along every second row, then manual clearing.
 Progress of the afforestation will be closely monitored.
 Pruning will be carried out, if necessary, to ensure the trees grow straight